Best Leg Workouts At The Gym

 Improved Performance

-To some, performance may be improving their sport performance.
+To some, performance may be improving their sports performance.
 To some, performance may be being able to hike more.
 To some, performance may be how comfortable they are while walking.

-Whatever it means for you, leg workouts at the gym have shown to improve performance (3).
+Whatever it means for you, leg workouts at the gym have been shown to improve performance (3).

 Leg Workouts at the Gym: The Best Exercises